 Quality Control

 This is where most automated content businesses leak money.
-Unreviewed AI output contains factual errors, awkward phrasing, and thin sections that hurt rankings and trust.
-A minimal QC layer includes: perplexity scoring to catch off-model outputs, a human spot-check on a sample of each batch, and post-publish monitoring for manual penalty signals.
-Operators who skip QC eventually face either a Google penalty or a reputation problem with their audience.
+Unreviewed AI output contains factual errors, unsupported claims, awkward phrasing, duplicated sections, broken links, and thin passages that hurt rankings and trust.
+A minimal QC layer includes rule-based checks, source validation for claims, a human spot-check on a sample of each batch, and post-publish monitoring for traffic, conversion, and quality signals.
+Operators who skip QC eventually face either a search performance problem, a brand trust problem, or both.

 How the Business Model Scales